cdalzell/zip-pong/README.md

 Then just point your browser at localhost:8080

-Or you can see whatever the last thing I pushed to GitHub pages is by shoving this up your browser: [https://cdalzell.github.io/zip-pong/]..
+Or you can see whatever the last thing I pushed to GitHub pages is by shoving this up your browser: https://cdalzell.github.io/zip-pong/

+<sub>pew pew</sub>